Cathedral of the Most Sacred Heart of Jesus (Knoxville, Tennessee): Cathedral of the Most Sacred Heart of Jesus

 The new Cathedral of the Most Sacred Heart of Jesus was built in front of the older church.
-The architect of record is the Knoxville architectural firm of BarberMcMurry and the design architecture firm is McCrery Architects Official website with the ecclesiastical architect James McCrery located in Washington, D.C.
+The architect of record is the Knoxville architectural firm of BarberMcMurry and the design architecture firm is McCrery Architects with the ecclesiastical architect James McCrery located in Washington, D.C.
 Groundbreaking was held on April 19, 2015.
 It was built by Merit Construction of Knoxville.
 Dedication for the $30.8 million structure was held on March 3, 2018.
 Seating capacity was increased from 580 in the old cathedral to 1,358 and it increased the worship space from 7500 sqft to 28000 sqft.
 The central dome, inspired by the Florence Cathedral, rises to a height of 144 ft above the ground.
 The dome's interior features images of the Sacred Heart of Jesus and his Twelve Apostles.
 Other saints are depicted below.
 The exterior of the cruciform structure is clad in Indiana limestone and Roman-style bricks from Ohio.
 Seventeen types of marble were used in the interior.
 The former cathedral was converted into the parish fellowship hall.